 As much as supermarkets and pharmacies, the general election is an essential service and it must continue.
 There are ways and means to safely exercise our democratic rights during lockdown.

-Prime Minister Jacinda Ardern left it open at a press conference as to whether the election (currently scheduled for September 19) might be delayed and, if so, to what future date.
+The Prime Minister left it open at her press conference yesterday as to whether the election (currently scheduled for September 19) might be delayed and, if so, to what future date.

 While such a move is legally possible, it only defers the uncertainty about public safety at the polls.
 No one can predict whether one month later, for example, will be more or less safe than the scheduled date, or indeed any other reasonable date.